 Generally, a credit report is not started on a person until they become old enough to need credit.
 But, fraudsters take advantage of this: using birth announcements to open up fraudulent accounts that can go undetected for years.
 If you get a credit card solicitation in your child's name, call the credit reporting bureaus to see if a credit report has been opened up in his or her name.
 If it has, clear up the fraud and ask for a freeze to be put in place until your child is old enough to need it.

 If you don't already, start paying attention to your accounts.
-Look at them weekly to make sure all charges are legitimate.
+Look at them weekly to make sure all charges are legitimate and be sure to order the free credit report that the three major credit reporting bureaus-Experian, Equifax and TransUnion-are legally obligated to provide to you.
 Most financial institutions will forgive charges if you can demonstrate that they were fraudulent, but there is usually a time limit when you can ask for this.